Worldwide Photographic Journeys

 Kenya’s Far North Photography Tour: Day 12

-This morning we will embark on an adventurous drive over the Chalbi desert, crossing one of the desert’s largest salt pans where we hope to find Gabra salt miners.
-Leaving the salt pan behind we will drive over the rock desert to Marsabit where we will check in to our lodge and enjoy a sunset photography session with a lovely group of local Borana people.
+This morning we will embark on an adventurous drive over the Chalbi desert, crossing one of the desert’s largest salt pans and drive over the rock desert to Marsabit where we will check in to our lodge and enjoy a sunset photography session with a lovely group of local Borana people.

 Kenya’s Far North Photography Tour: Day 13

 After breakfast today we will check out of our hotel and drive a short distance to meet a lively, colourful and fascinating group of local Burji people.
 We will enjoy some of their traditional music and dancing while sampling some of their expertly grown local produce and doing photography.
 With sadness we will leave them in order to drive south to Mount Ololokwe in Samburu county.
-Checking in to our beautiful tented camp at the foothills of the mountains we will enjoy a sunset photography shoot with a group of Samburu Morans (warriors) nearby.
+Checking in to our beautiful tented camp at the foothills of the mountains we will enjoy a sunset photography shoot with the Samburu people.

 Kenya’s Far North Photography Tour: Day 14